UITron-hub/UItron/README.md

 </div>

 ## 📢 News and Updates
 * ```2025.09.06``` The 15-step SR result of OSworld is updated to 25.2.
-The SR update for AndroidControl-High is updated to 79.0 (7B) and 86.1 (72B), as we have fixed the vulnerability in the
+The SR update for AndroidControl-High is updated to 79.0 (7B) and 86.1 (72B), as we have fixed the vulnerability in the evaluation.
 * ```2025.08.28``` Code and model is coming soon.
 * ```2025.08.28``` 🔥🔥🔥 We release the technical report of **UItron**.